frankbesch/nimble-oke/PROJECT_SUMMARY.md

 ```

 Each phase is:
-- Independently executable
+- independently executable
-- Idempotent (safe to re-run)
+- idempotent (safe to re-run)
-- Cost-aware with guards
+- cost-aware with guards
-- Logged with [NIM-OKE] prefix
+- logged with [NIM-OKE] prefix
-- Protected by cleanup hooks
+- protected by cleanup hooks

 ### Cost Guard System